HenrikDK2/dotfiles/README.md

 ### Important considerations before installing

-- These configuration/system files have only been tested on a fresh install of Arch Linux.
+- These configuration/system files have only been tested on a fresh install of Arch Linux or an existing install.

 - Keep in mind that this project is designed specifically for my setup on a **Desktop PC** with **AMD** hardware.